kickin6/terraform-google-network-peering-full/examples/net-peering/README.md

 In the GCP Console, for each project, verify VPC network -> VPC network peering has a peering connection named peer1 and is connected.

 ## Cleanup
-Remove all resourced created by terraform:
+Remove all resources created by terraform:
 ```
 terraform destroy
 ```